-Large purchases and / or long term contracts funded with 5310 funds must be coordinated with the Program Manager.
-Capital Procurements must be coordinated with your assigned program manager.
+Large purchases and / or long term contracts and/ or capital procurements funded with 5310 funds must be coordinated with your assigned Program Manager.
 Procurement Pro is a valuable tool that can assist localities in preparing the federal terms and conditions.
-The required clauses are also outlined in the ADOT contract.
+The required clauses are also outlined in the ADOT Grant Agreement.